BrentPease1/pease-lab/content/home/welcome.md

   css_class:
 ---

 **P**opulation **E**stimation **A**nd **S**patial **E**cology.

+We are part of the Department of Forestry at Southern Illinois University.
 Our research group focuses on applied wildlife conservation and management through the study of distributions and demographics of animal populations and communities.
+We work across taxa - birds, mammals, reptiles, and amphibians - on issues related to endangered species recovery, land management practices, and the conservation of biodiversity.
 Please explore our research projects and reach out to lab members with questions or potential collaborations.